michaelp/michaelp.github.io/content/posts/jwt-decoder.md

 If you work with JWT tokens, you might have used http://jwt.io, a website that lets you decode and verify them online.
 It's a valuable tool, but it has some limitations.
 There is another website that I think is better: http://jwt.ms.

 http://jwt.ms is a website created by Microsoft for their Azure Active Directory documentation.
-It has several advantages over http://jwt.io:
+It has several advantages over http://jwt.io

 - It has a more elegant and intuitive design that makes it easy to use and understand.
 - It shows more details about the token, such as the issuer, audience, expiration time, signature algorithm, and key ID.
 - It validates the token against some common criteria, such as expiration, signature, issuer, audience, and required claims.
 It also warns you if the token uses a weak algorithm or contains sensitive data in the payload.
-- It lets you edit the token and see how it changes the decoded output and the validation results.
-You can also copy the token or download it as a file.
 - It supports both JWT and JWE (JSON Web Encryption) tokens, which are encrypted JWT tokens that provide more security.

 As you can see, http://jwt.ms is a more comprehensive and user-friendly tool to decode JWT tokens than http://jwt.io.
 Try it out and see how much you can learn from your tokens and how you can improve your web security practices.